fairspace/helm-hyperspace/charts/hyperspace/README.md

 ## Prerequisites
 This chart relies on the following prerequisites:
-- If ingress is enabled, an active ingress controller should be present in the cluster.
-If this has not been setup, you can let this chart handle the installation by setting `hyperspace.ingress.controller.required` to true.
+- If ingress is enabled, an active nginx ingress controller should be present in the cluster.
 - If a TLS certificate is to be obtained automatically, an installation of `cert-manager` should be present in the cluster.
 See https://cert-manager.readthedocs.io/en/latest/getting-started/2-installing.html#with-helm for the easiest way to set it up.
 Please note that the certificate that is being created, relies on a dns01 challenge provider being configured properly, as well as on a